-16. MCC 17.120.110(B)(5)-Weed control.
-MCC 17.120.110(B)(1) through (4) deal with on site impacts to the subject property.
+16. MCC 17.120.110(B) (5)-Weed control.
+MCC 17.120.110(B) (1) through (4) deal with on site impacts to the subject property.
 MCC 17.120.110(B)(5) is not so constricted and off-site impacts can be considered.
-Weed control is important not just for keeping the subject site from being infested, but also for keeping the subject property from becoming a source of infestation for other properties.
-Seed can be carried in and out of a site by many methods, air, water, and on equipment and clothing and so on.
-The proposed solar field area directly abuts neighboring farm properties to the east and west, and AR zoned wetlands to the south.
-And though the property is relatively flat, drainage flows north, south, and west.
-The erosion, sedimentation, and compaction plans will help by containing runoff and providing native seed mix revegetation to help keep weeds out.
+Weed control is important for keeping the subject site from weed infestation and for keeping the subject property from becoming an infestation source for other properties.
+Seeds and starts can be carried in and out of a site via air, water, equipment and clothing, and so on.
+The proposed solar field area abuts neighboring farm properties on all sides, including Lucas Trust land to the west and south, and property in other ownerships north and east.
+No defined drainage ways direct surface water off the site and there are no nearby wetlands.
+Erosion, sedimentation, and compaction plans will help contain runoff, and using native seed mix re-vegetation will help prevent weeds from seeding.

 Initial and superseding weed control plans are in the record.
-The second plan, prepared by ecologist Adrien Elseroad, from EPG, is more individualized and informative.
+The superseding plan, prepared by ecologist Adrien Elseroad, from EPG, is more individualized and informative.
 The plan was developed with property owner input, information from the Marion County Weed Control District target weed list, Oregon's noxious weed list, and Oregon Department of Agriculture's WeedMapper.
 The weed control plan has three components: construction BMPs, post-construction site restoration, and long-term maintenance.
-The report identifies two state-identified noxious weed species that are known to have occurred on the subject site, Himalayan blackberry and tansy ragwort.
-More species have the potential to occur.
-Weeds can more easily occur in disturbed soils.
-Applicant proposes keeping disturbed soils to a minimum, so no wholesale site clearing will occur.
+The report identifies two state-identified noxious weed species that are known to have occurred on the subject site: field bindweed and lamb's quarters.
+Other species have the potential to occur.
+Weeds occur more easily in disturbed soils.
+Applicant proposes keeping disturbed soils to a minimum, no wholesale site clearing will occur.
 Array supports will be driven rather that dug into the ground.
-BMPs will include inspecting the site for and eradicating identified noxious and undesirable weeds; inspecting and cleaning weeds from clothing, footwear, equipment, and supplies; covering disturbed area with seed and mulch as quickly as possible.
+BMPs will include inspecting the site for and eradicating noxious and undesirable weeds; inspecting and cleaning weeds from clothing, footwear, equipment, and supplies; and covering disturbed areas with seed and mulch as quickly as possible.
 The seed mix will be chosen in consultation with the Marion County Soil and Water Conservation District.
-A long-term maintenance agreement will be required as a condition of approval.
-The subject property is within the Marion County weed control district and subject to MCC chapter 8.20.
-Applicant shall submit a final weed mitigation and control plan to the Marion County Planning Division for review and approval.
+A long-term maintenance agreement is required as a condition of approval.
+The property is in the Marion County weed control district and subject to MCC chapter 8.20.
+Applicant must submit a final weed mitigation and control plan to the Marion County Planning Division for review and approval.
 As conditioned, construction or maintenance activities will not result in the unabated introduction or spread of noxious weeds and other undesirable weeds species.
-As conditioned MCC 17.120.110(B)(5) is met.
+As conditioned MCC 17.120.110(B) (5) is met.